 The following tiebreakers will be used for Applications for the following types of activities:

-Down-Payment Assistance

-The tiebreaker will be a random drawing.

 All Other Applications

 First, Applications for CHDO activities will be awarded ahead of Applications for non-CHDO activities.
 Applicants do not receive preference simply because they are a CHDO.
 The Application must be for a CHDO activity.